brandonyongys/brandonyongys.github.io/_posts/2020-08-31-Financial Independence.md

 ![No of words](https://raw.githubusercontent.com/brandonyongys/brandonyongys.github.io/master/img/202008-finance-FIRE/03%20Boxplot%20no%20of%20words.png)

 As for the number of words, the comment is typically 400 words or less, excluding any quotes.
-This is consistent with the need that the user, especially those who are seeking for advice, would need to provide quite an elaborate details of themselves and their financial matters.
+The comments with 400 words or more are usually the comments from the people who are seeking for advice, as they are doing their best to provide as much information as needed so that they could get as much advice and help as possible.
+On the other hand, the comments with 400 words or less are usually the responses to the seeker.

 ## What is the background of the people who usually ask for help?